osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Step 5 – validate your data
 ---------------------------

-You should validate that the data was created successfully in PI Server, and that your data was stored successfully in PI Data Archive.
+You should validate that the data was created successfully in PI System, and that your data was stored successfully in PI Data Archive.
 This simple example creates one PI point and stores one value in it.

 To validate, open PI System Management Tools, navigate to Points/Point Builder, and search for your PI point.